 Skin tags may infrequently occur at the external genitalia like the labia majora and labia minora.
-These growths may be caused by normal friction from underwear, panty liners or feminine sanitary products, sexual activity, or masturbation.
 Again, sexually transmitted viral conditions like genital warts may need to be ruled out by tissue biopsy of growths in this area.

 Viewers share their comments